About Blaft

 Weird Fiction

 We've published several titles by Kuzhail Manickavel, a Bangalore-based writer whose short stories are hard to fit into a genre.
 "Weird" or "slipstream" probably get closest.
 We think she is a genius, and that you should read everything she's ever written.
-Start right now, don't wat.
+Start right now, don't wait!

 Graphic Novels